JREAM/php-saas-jream/app/updates.md

 _This is an overview of JREAM development.
 This is not a comprehensive list of every update._

+## 4-2-17
+- Backend: Medium amount of code refactoring
+- Upgrade: Moved to Phalcon 3
+- Upgrade: Moved to PHP7, new geo-location.
+- Bugs: Fixed isSecureRequest() to isSecure() having errors from v3 Phalcon.

 ## 7-17-16
 - UI: Adding More Icons
 - UI: Fixing UI Display to look a little better